Dobby233Liu/pvpin_js_rt/README.md

 #### 如何使用它?

-#### Pay attention
+###### Pay attention

-This part will not had English text because the *PVPIN* was not have an English page, only the simplified Chinese. and the *PVPIN* is maken for Chinese Minecraft Players, if you really want use it by English, please contact us! we will communicate this thing.
+This part will not have English text because the *PVPIN* was not really have an English page, only Simplified Chinese seem like can approved. and, the *PVPIN* is just maken for Chinese Minecraft Players, if you really want use it by English, please contact us!
+We will communicate this thing.
 You can contact us by "QQ" or "Mail".
-But we have a Copyright statement.
+But, we have a Copyright statement.

 QQ member: 4740281